Accelerate Your Brewery

 There are no discounts available to our group for breakfast or for individual beers purchased on-site.

-Where are seminars being help?
+Where are seminars being held?

-All seminars and hands-on workshops will be held at the Lafayette Hotel.
+Unless otherwise indicated in the itinerary, all seminars and hands-on workshops will be held at the Lafayette Hotel.
 For any events offsite, we will provide transportation.